GitJer/Some_RPI-Pico_stuff/state_machine_emulator/README.md

 * all

 ## What does not yet work, what could be improved, does it contain bugs?
-Lots of things; Oh yeah, lots of things; Yes, be warned!
+Lots of things; Lots of things; Yes, be warned!

 * not all functionality is implemented (search for TODO: in the code), and what is implemented may be buggy and inefficient
 * unintuitive GUI